 The CRS is a points-based system that gives a score to a candidate based on the information in the candidate’s profile.
 These scores allow candidates in the pool to be ranked against each other.

-- Language ability
+- Language proficiency

-- Possession of a provincial government nomination for permanent residence
+- Provincial government nomination for permanent residence

 - Certain combinations of language skills, education and work experience that result in a higher chance of the applicant becoming employed (skill transferability).

 Using these factors, applicants will be given a score out of a maximum of 1,200 points.
 The highest-ranked applicants will receive an invitation to apply for permanent residence (ITA) during period draws.